-A broad take-away I get from the data and discussions with business and community leaders is that markets are working to allocate scarce resources to their most critical uses.
-A shift in demand back toward services, an increase in supply in response to higher relative prices and wages, and adjustments in business models to adapt to the evolving environment will eventually alleviate many of the supply-side pressures we face today.
-Yet in many cases it is going to be a complicated process.
+A broad take-away I get from the data and discussions with business and community leaders is that this market mechanism is working to allocate scarce resources to their most critical uses.
+We're not there yet, but a reallocation of demand back toward services, an increase in supply in response to higher relative prices and wages, and adjustments in business models to adapt to the evolving environment will eventually alleviate many of the supply-side pressures we face today.
+In many cases, though, this is going to be a complicated process.